|

 instructor, by the 2nd week of the semester.
 Students will be

-shown how to use the SacCT/WebCT program in a computer lab environment
+shown how to use the SacCT/WebCT program with the instructor,

 - Writing, speaking, listening and reading